-- 5.3 The council's constitution sets out the roles and responsibilities of the executive, non-executive, scrutiny and officer functions. - 5.4 The functions of Council are set out in Article 4 of the constitution.
-These include responsibility for adopting and changing the constitution, policy framework and budget - 5.5 Cabinet (Article 7) has responsibility for carrying out all of the Council's functions which are not the responsibility of any other part of the local authority.
+- 7.1 The council's constitution sets out the roles and responsibilities of the executive, non-executive, scrutiny and officer functions. - 7.2 The functions of Council are set out in Article 4 of the constitution.
+These include responsibility for adopting and changing the constitution, policy framework and budget - 7.3 Cabinet (Article 7) has responsibility for carrying out all of the Council's functions which are not the responsibility of any other part of the local authority. - 7.4 Part 3B of the constitution sets out responsibility for non-executive council functions, including those carried out by Standards and General Purposes

-- 5.6 Part 3B of the constitution sets out responsibility for non-executive council functions, including those carried out by Standards Committee, Appointments Committee, Planning Applications Committee, Licensing Committee, Appeals Committee, General Purposes Committee and the Borough Plan Advisory Committee. - 5.7 Overview and Scrutiny (Article 6 and Part 3B) discharges the functions conferred by the Local Government Act 2000, Local Government Act 2003, Health and Social Care Act 2001, Police and Justice Act 2006 and the Local Government and Public Involvement in Health Act 2007.
-Its operation is set out in more detail in section 6 of the report. - 5.8 Except for matters reserved to members or other decision makers, all other matters relating to the Council's executive and non-executive functions are delegated to the Chief Executive. - 5.9 The constitution includes a scheme of delegation that sets out the powers delegated to officers, and provides for Financial Regulations, Contract Standing Orders and a range of operational and departmental procedures which govern the council's discharge of its functions.
-These have all been reviewed and updated during 2014/15 except for Community & Housing (last refreshed in 2012). - 5.10 Statutory officers are documented within the constitution.
-The Chief Executive (Head of Paid Service) works with members and Directors to deliver the council's themes. - 5.11 The Monitoring Officer is responsible for ensuring agreed procedures are followed and that all applicable statutes and regulations are complied with.
+- Committee, Appointments Committee, Planning Applications Committee, Licensing Committee, Appeals Committee and the Borough Plan Advisory Committee. - 7.5 Overview and Scrutiny (Article 6 and Part 3B) discharges the functions conferred by the Local Government Act 2000, Local Government Act 2003, Health and Social Care Act 2001, Police and Justice Act 2006 and the Local Government and Public Involvement in Health Act 2007.
+Its operation is set out in more detail in section 8 of the report. - 7.6 Except for matters reserved to members or other decision makers, all other matters relating to the Council's executive and non-executive functions are delegated to the Chief Executive. - 7.7 The constitution includes a scheme of delegation that sets out the powers delegated to officers, and provides for Financial Regulations, Contract Standing Orders and a range of operational and departmental procedures which govern the council's discharge of its functions.
+These have all been reviewed and updated during 2016/17. - 7.8 Statutory officers are documented within the constitution.
+The Chief Executive (Head of Paid Service) works with members and Directors to deliver the council's themes. - 7.9 The Monitoring Officer is responsible for ensuring agreed procedures are followed and that all applicable statutes and regulations are complied with.